AdnanHodzic/auto-cpufreq/.github/issue_template.md

-### Fill out informtion requested in this template, without doing so issue will be ignored & closed!
+### Fill out information requested in this template, without doing so issue will be ignored & closed!

 ### Have you tried?